←

 ⚖️ Punishment

-Imprisonment for life, or up to 10 years, and fine.
+Imprisonment for life, or imprisonment up to ten years, or fine.

 💡 Real Life Example